SLip — a Lisp system in JavaScript

 - Condition system based on TinyCLOS (handler-bind and handler-case)

-- Very basic error detection (warns about undefined functions/variables)
+- Very basic error detection (warns about undefined functions/variables; runtime type checking in primitives and VM instructions)

 - An in-browser development environment inspired by Emacs and SLIME (based on Ymacs).